 While many of the figures are dark and colored and easy to see, if you walk to the left past the obvious figures you will find additional petroglyphs and pictographs.
 These pictographs are very faded in comparison to the others at the Great Gallery, but every bit as interesting.
 You will also find some petroglyphs of what appear to be sheep carved into the rock.
 The pictographs and petroglyphs at the Great Gallery are thought to be about 3,500 years old, much older than the other 3 panels.
 Archeologists believe that these drawings were made by archaic people while the other 3 panels were likely made by the Fremont or Ancestral Pueblo.

 There are some dinosaur tracks and other side canyons to explore in the canyon if you want to be adventurous, but most choose to end their hike here.
 This is an out and back hike so you will follow the same way you came in.
 Unfortunately that means climbing 750 feet out of the canyon at the end.
-The hike out in the summer can be brutally hot so bring plenty of liquid and try to time your exit so you aren’t exiting in the heat of the day.
+The hike out in the summer can be brutally hot so bring plenty of liquid and try to plan your hike so you aren't exiting in the heat of the day.

 High Gallery N 38 27.704' W 110 11.866'